 Japan ’s Tourism: Striving to maintain balance between tradition and modernity

-Striving to maintain balance between tradition and modernity:
+Striving to maintain balance between tradition and modernity

 Japan’s evolving views towards tourism